eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- RedShift
 	- Spark
 	- Presto
++ skill set:
+	- data engineering
+	- Amazon Web Services
+	- Oracle
+	- Hive / Spark
+	- Hadoop
+	- Python
+	- Snowflake
+	- Airflow
 + ***Experience working with large data sets and distributed computing tools (e.g. Redshift, Presto)***
 + skill set:
 	- Experience with ETL process, real time or batch pipelines
 	- Experience with Kafka
 	- Experience with Vertica
 	- Knowledge in containerized environments (Docker, Kubernetes)
++ skill set:
+	- Responsibilities
+		* Design, develop and support data pipelines, warehouses and reporting systems to solve business operations, users and product problems.
+		* Create extract, transform, and load (ETLs) and reporting systems for new data using a variety of traditional as well as large-scale distributed data systems.
+		* Build analytics tools that utilize the data pipeline to provide actionable insights into customer acquisition, operational efficiency and other key business performance metrics.
+		* Work with stakeholders including the Executive, Product, Data and Design teams to assist with data-related technical issues and support their data infrastructure needs.
+		* Designs data integrations and data quality framework.
+		* Works closely with all business units and engineering teams to develop strategy for long term data platform architecture.
+	- Minimum Qualifications
+		* BS or MS degree in Computer Science or a related technical field
+		* Experience with one general purpose programming language (e.g., Java, C/C++, Python).
+		* Experience in data processing using traditional and distributed systems (e.g., Hadoop, Spark, Dataflow, Hive, Impala, Airflow).
+		* Experience designing data models and data warehouses and using SQL and NoSQL database management systems.
+		* Experience in custom ETL design, implementation and maintenance.
+		* Experience analyzing data to identify deliverables, gaps and inconsistencies.
+	- Preferred Qualifications
+		* Experience with more than one coding language.
+		* Experience with SQL performance tuning and E2E process optimization.
+		* Experience with designing and implementing real-time pipelines.
+		* Experience with anomaly/outlier detection
+		* Excellent communication, organizational, and analytical skills.
++ skill set:
+	- Experience in the Big Data technologies(Hadoop, M/R, Hive, Spark, Metastore, Presto, Flume, Kafka, ClickHouse, Flink etc.).
+	- Experience with performing data analysis, data ingestion and data integration.
+	- Working industry experience with Big Data systems and projects.
+	- Experience in building large scale distributed systems in a product environment.
+	- Experience with ETL(Extraction, Transformation & Loading) and architecting data systems.
+	- Experience with schema design and data modeling.
+	- Experience in writing, analyzing and debugging SQL queries.
+	- Experience in data privacy and security related projects.
+	- Deep understanding of various Big Data technologies.
+	- Passionate and self-motivated about technologies in the Big Data area.
+	- Design and build data transformations efficiently and reliably for different purposes(e.g. reporting, growth analysis, multi-dimensional analysis).
+	- Design and implement reliable, scalable, robust and extensible big data systems that support core products and business.
 + Experience writing production datasets in SQL/Hive OR building internal/production data tools for ETL, experimentation, or exploration in a scripting language (Python, R, etc.)
 + MongoDB, Redis, Memcached, experience crafting NoSQL data models.
 + data engineering tooling: Airflow and Databricks